rhel-labs/learn-katacoda/networking-basics/intro.md

 You will use two terminal tabs: `host01` and `host02`.
-You will carry out the connection configuration on `host01`, and then at the end you will switch to `host02` to test that the connection was successfully setup.
+You will carry out the connection configuration on `host01`, and then at the end you will switch to `host02` to test that the connection was successfully set up.

 # Goal: